42 Kentish Town Road, London; cabinet maker, designer, art furniture manufacturer and merchant (fl.c.1871-1901)

-A cabinet design was illustrated in The Furniture Gazette and a design drawing of a bookcase by him was published in The Furniture Gazette.
+A cabinet design by Jacob was illustrated in The Furniture Gazette and a design drawing of a bookcase by him was published in The Furniture Gazette.

 A publication of The Furniture Gazette (14 October 1876) gave a description of a table, designed and made by Jacob; the octagonal marquetry top was made by Mr Charles Reich, a marquetry cutter residing at 57 Castle Street, Oxford Street.
 The top was composed of ivory, ebony, and other woods (the design illustrated in this edition of The Gazette).
 The 1877 Furniture Gazette Directory described Jacob as an art furniture maker; his illustrated designs for a hanging book rest was published in The Furniture Gazette.

 - Royal Society of Arts, 1871: Jacob was awarded a silver medal for a marquetry table

 - Vienna Exhibition, 1873: Jacob gained a diploma of merit for a small octagonal lady's table